 - Thomas H. Farran, American politician, Socialist Labor Candidate for Connecticut State House of Representatives from Bridgeport, 1912, 1914

-- Robert W. Farran, American Democrat politician, Delegate to Democratic National Convention from California, 1996, 2000
+- Robert W. Farran, American Democratic Party politician, Delegate to Democratic National Convention from California, 1996, 2000

 Related Stories +